xebialabs-community/xlr-variable-setter-plugin/README.md

 ## Overview

-The plugin provides the ability to populate Release Variables with values retrieved from remote property, XML, or YAML files that are accessible via URL.
+The plugin provides the ability to populate Release Variables with values retrieved from remote property, XML, or YAML files that are accessible via URL, or from JSON in a variable.
 One use case is a single XL Release Template used for multiple projects stored in multiple repositories with project specific Release Variable values stored in a property, XML, or YAML file within each repository.
 The plugin task _Set Variables From Remote Files_ will retrieve and parse each specified file and then set the values of designated Release Variables.
 Note: The plugin sets existing Release Variables.
 It does not create Release Variables.

 ## Requirements